 In this next section of this blog post we (I) literally are diving into the lake.
 Meanwhile it should be obvious that my preferences are not just to be found high up in the mountains, no…!
 They are also lying within the depths of lakes and oceans.
 The diving schools around Attersee offer a great service and the quality level as well as safety and individuality is very high.
 Their training methods are state of the art and so are the lessons, which are taught on an international level.
 If you are interested to dive at Attersee just follow the link for some more detailed information: Diving schools at Attersee.

 If you take a closer look you will also discover the huge amount of uncultivated building land and plots which often belong to non-native investors.
-This creates a paradoxic situation: too much uncultivated land is available but not in reach for locals or the community.
-Either it is too expensive or it is hold back because of speculation reasons!
+This creates a paradoxical situation: too much-uncultivated land is available but not in reach for locals or the community.
+Either it is too expensive or it is held back because of speculation reasons!
 You can find same or similar stories also in terms of tourism and gastronomic requirements, which meanwhile resemble a cabaret!
 The indicators and effects of such ludicrous requirements have direct consequences which can be seen and experienced here at Attersee as well.
-After being self-employed in this business for over 20 years my enthusiasm got successive mortified by bureaucrats, my inventiveness paralysed by impossibilities and the word ‘solution-oriented’ was taken out of the municipal vocabulary.
+After being self-employed in this business for over 20 years my enthusiasm got successive mortified by bureaucrats, my inventiveness paralyzed by impossibilities and the word ‘solution-oriented’ was taken out of the municipal vocabulary.

 A few pictures and fragments from the birds-eye perspective mirror the beauty of the landscape and the jewel ATTERSEE probably in the best way.